 Cat (Felis catus) belong to the family Felidae (feline) and are found in most regions on Earth except Australia and Antarctica.
 They are the smallest member of the feline family, typically growing to 28 inches (71 cm) and weighing from 5 pounds to 20 pounds.
 Cats are carnivores, their diet consists mainly of animal flesh and they have a gut that is capable of digesting raw meat.
 However, their diet is usually dependent on their human owners with the occasional hunting activities of the cat to supplement their diet.
-Cats, in combination with dogs and primates make up just 0.2% of all procedures on animals in the UK.
+In 2022, cats made up only 0.004% of the animals used in research in Great Britain.

 Why are cats in research?